Rationale: A brief statement of purpose of the study and the hypothesis to be tested.

 Be sure to use the words “Rationale, Methods, Results and Conclusions” in the body of your abstract to indicate the start of each new section.
 See the Sample Abstract included in this document.
 Author information should not be included in the body of the abstract.

-The disclosure statement submitted together with the abstract will be published online at the Meeting website, and you should include the statement on the first slide of your e poster.
+The disclosure statement submitted together with the abstract will be published online at the Meeting website, and you should include the statement in your poster.

 The maximum length of an abstract for presentation at the 2018 Meeting is 250 words.
 Use of the words “Rationale, Methods, Results and Conclusions” as described above will not count towards the 250 word total.